-2.9 XY Rotation (out of screen plane) To rotate one or more molecules around the x or yaxis or both, use the XY rotation tool. (a) L-click on the XY rotation (Rotate out of plane) tool if and move the cursor into the workspace.
-You may use the Labels dialog on the Display menu to add symbols to the atoms, for clarity. (b) L-drag horizontally - the molecule rotates around the y-axis. (c) L-drag vertically - the molecule rotates around the x-axis. (d) L-drag diagonally to rotate the molecule around both x and y-axes.
+2.9 XY Rotation (out of screen plane) To rotate molecules around the x and/or y-axis, use the XY rotation tool. (a) L-click on the XY rotation (Rotate out of plane) tool if and move the cursor into the workspace.
+You may use the Labels dialog on the Display menu to add symbols to the atoms for clarity. (b) L-click and drag horizontally - the molecule should rotate around the y-axis. (c) L-click and drag vertically - the molecule should rotate around the x-axis. (d) L-click and drag diagonally to rotate the molecule around both x and y-axes.

 2.10 To display bond lengths and bond angles, (a) Make sure that atoms are selected in the select menu in the tool bar. (b) L-click on the select tool and then L-click and drag between two bonded atoms.
-The bond length will be displayed in the status bar. (c) To display the angle formed between three bonded atoms, L-click and drag between the two end atoms.
+The bond length will be displayed in the status bar (bottom left of the UI). (c) To display the angle formed between three bonded atoms, L-click and drag between the two end atoms.
 These procedures are illustrated below.
 To cancel a selection, R-click the select tool anywhere outside the region occupied by the molecular structure within the HyperChem window.

-2.11 Atom characteristics. (a) On the Select menu, make sure that Atoms is chosen and that Multiple Selections is not. (b) L-click on the Select tool $\bigcirc$ and L-click on the oxygen atom.
-The selected atom is highlighted and the atom characteristics appear in the status line.
-The status line shows the atom's serial number in the molecule, the name of the element, the force field type, the atom's symbol within the molecular structure, the force field charge and spatial coordinates.
+and that "Multiple Selections" is not. (b) L-click on the Select tool is and L-click on the oxygen atom.
+The selected atom should be highlighted, and its atom characteristics should appear in the status line.
+The status line shows the atom's serial number in the molecule as assigned by the program, the name of the element, the force field type, the atom's symbol within the molecular structure2, the force field charge3 and spatial coordinates.
 It also shows the x, y, and z coordinates of the atom.
-The Build menu items Set Atom Type, Set Charge, and Constrain Geometry become active.
+The Build menu items: "Set Atom Type", "Set Charge", and "Constrain Geometry" become active.
 This lets you specify non-default atomic properties for the Model Builder, like a given charge or geometry. (c) Select other atoms and compare atom characteristics shown in the status line.